 - 1.1.1 This document is an Annex to the "Guide for the Application of TSIs".
-It provides information on the application of Technical Specification for Interoperability for the "rolling stock subsystem Locomotives and passenger rolling stock" adopted by the Commission Regulation (Commission Regulation (EU) No 1302/2014 of 18 November 2014) (from now on referred as TSI LOC&PAS). - 1.1.2 The guide needs to be read and used only in conjunction with the TSI LOC&PAS.
+It provides information on the application of Technical Specification for Interoperability for the "rolling stock subsystem - Locomotives and passenger rolling stock" adopted by the Commission Regulation (Commission Regulation (EU) to be updated after adoption - Draft No 08/57-ST20 EN06) (from now on referred as TSI LOC&PAS). - 1.1.2 The guide needs to be read and used only in conjunction with the TSI LOC&PAS.
 It is intended to facilitate its application but it does not substitute for it.
 The general part of the "Guide for the Application of TSIs" has also to be considered.